HPS masthead

 Environmental Health Physicists

 The environmental health physicist is the professional most closely associated with protecting the public and environment from unnecessary exposure to man-made and technologically enhanced natural radioactivity.
-One important aspect is the environmental surveillance for radioactivity, which involves many types of instrumentation and field sampling technologies.
+One important aspect is the environmental surveillance for radioactivity, which involves many types of instrumentation and field-sampling technologies.

-environmental monitoring stationMany environmental health physicists are employed in low-level, radioanalytical laboratories.
+A health physicist removes air sampling filters at an environmental monitoring stationMany environmental health physicists are employed in low-level, radioanalytical laboratories.
 Instrument design, radiochemical technique development, and quality assurance are skills needed as increasingly lower levels of detection are demanded.
 Another responsibility is assessing the environmental impact of released radionuclides using environmental transport models.
 These calculations involve the use of atmospheric dispersion models, biological uptake and transfer coefficients, and dose-conversion factors.

 Decontamination and decommissioning (D&D) is an area demanding environmental health physicists.
 Those working in this area must have expertise in radiation surveys, pathway analyses, and laboratory analyses.
 They must also make critical decisions regarding decontamination levels necessary for the unrestricted release of radionuclides in former military and research facilities.